+The National Beta Club is the largest independent, non-profit, educational youth organization in America.
 Membership for TSA’s Senior Beta Club is open to upper school students who achieve and maintain an overall A GPA and have been approved by faculty and administration.
 Good candidates stand out in the classroom and demonstrate a strong work ethic and determination to succeed.

 The Fellowship of Christian Athletes is the largest Christian sports organization in America.
 The organization focuses on serving our local community by equipping, empowering, and encouraging people to make a difference for Christ.

 The Spanish Club is an environment outside of the classroom where those who have a passion for Spanish-speaking culture can get together, participate in activities and meet other like-minded Tattnall students.
 Additionally, the club honors the importance of helping the community by participating in local and international community service projects.
 This club is student-led, providing students with the chance to develop their leadership skills and make a difference in their community.

 Key Club, an international student-led organization, provides its members with opportunities to build character and develop leadership skills.
 As the largest high school service program in the world, Key Club works to foster competent, capable, and caring members of society through the vehicle of service.